 Ultrasonic Cavitation: What It Is and How It Compares to Other Contouring Treatments

-- Ultrasonic cavitation, otherwise known as cavi-lipo, is a non-invasive, non-surgical fat removal technique that’s gaining big popularity in the U.S.
+- Ultrasonic cavitation, is a non-invasive, non-surgical fat removal technique that’s gaining in popularity.

-- The procedure requires about a dozen half-hour long treatments, wherein a specialist bursts fat using low-frequency ultrasound waves.
+- The procedure requires roughly a dozen half-hour long treatments, wherein a specialist bursts fat using low-frequency ultrasound waves.